Envestnet (NYSE:ENV) Now Covered by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Envestnet (NYSE:ENV – Free Report) in a research report released on Friday morning.
+StockNews.com started coverage on shares of Envestnet (NYSE:ENV – Free Report) in a report published on Saturday.
 The firm issued a sell rating on the business services provider’s stock.

-A number of other equities research analysts have also recently commented on ENV.
-DA Davidson reaffirmed a neutral rating and issued a $63.00 price target on shares of Envestnet in a report on Wednesday, September 18th.
-Raymond James downgraded Envestnet from a moderate buy rating to a hold rating in a research note on Wednesday, July 17th.
-William Blair reissued a market perform rating on shares of Envestnet in a report on Thursday, July 11th.
-Finally, UBS Group reiterated a neutral rating and issued a $63.15 price objective (down from $75.00) on shares of Envestnet in a report on Tuesday, July 16th.
-One investment analyst has rated the stock with a sell rating, seven have issued a hold rating and one has assigned a buy rating to the company.
-According to data from MarketBeat, Envestnet currently has an average rating of Hold and a consensus target price of $61.88.
+ENV has been the topic of a number of other reports.
+UBS Group reissued a “neutral” rating and set a $63.15 price objective (down from $75.00) on shares of Envestnet in a research report on Tuesday, July 16th.
+Raymond James downgraded shares of Envestnet from a “moderate buy” rating to a “hold” rating in a research note on Wednesday, July 17th.
+William Blair reaffirmed a “market perform” rating on shares of Envestnet in a research report on Thursday, July 11th.
+Finally, DA Davidson reissued a “neutral” rating and issued a $63.00 target price on shares of Envestnet in a research report on Wednesday, September 18th.
+One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating and one has given a buy rating to the company’s stock.
+According to data from MarketBeat.com, Envestnet has an average rating of “Hold” and a consensus price target of $61.88.

-Envestnet (NYSE:ENV – Get Free Report) last announced its earnings results on Friday, August 9th.
-The business services provider reported $0.55 EPS for the quarter, missing the consensus estimate of $0.62 by ($0.07).
+Envestnet (NYSE:ENV – Get Free Report) last released its quarterly earnings data on Friday, August 9th.
+The business services provider reported $0.55 earnings per share for the quarter, missing the consensus estimate of $0.62 by ($0.07).
 Envestnet had a positive return on equity of 17.02% and a negative net margin of 19.33%.
-The company had revenue of $348.30 million for the quarter, compared to analyst estimates of $342.90 million.
-During the same quarter last year, the business posted $0.22 earnings per share.
-The business’s quarterly revenue was up 11.5% on a year-over-year basis.
-On average, sell-side analysts anticipate that Envestnet will post 1.71 earnings per share for the current year.
+The business had revenue of $348.30 million during the quarter, compared to analysts’ expectations of $342.90 million.
+During the same quarter last year, the business posted $0.22 EPS.
+The company’s quarterly revenue was up 11.5% compared to the same quarter last year.
+Sell-side analysts expect that Envestnet will post 1.71 EPS for the current year.

 Hedge Funds Weigh In On Envestnet